pfoo360/Filebase/README.md

 <br/>
 <br/>

-Clicking on the 'Add Folder' button will prompt a modal popup asking you what to title your soon-to-be created folder. <br/>
+Clicking on the 'Add Folder' button will prompt a modal popup asking you what to title your soon-to-be created folder.
+The React Query cache will be updated instead of calling a refetch to keep the UI up-to-date and avoid expensive api calls. <br/>
 ![create_folder_modal](/screenshots/3.png)
 <br/>
 <br/>